 Key issues Objective Ideas for Action Creating an attractive and active town centre environment Linked to identity and branding, but with a Greener aspect - More planters, more seating, Green strips in open areas, Fountain, water feature?
 Greening the streets - providing important shade for climate change comfort, and opportunities for natural drainage, To develop a town centre that is a place to spend time, not just shop or access services.
 A place that contributes to a feeling of wellbeing and provides access to cultural experiences.
 Make the town part of the experience of living and socialising in Farnborough Make the town comfortable and accessible for all people.
 Change perception so that when people think of Farnborough Town Centre they think of an enjoyable place to visit rather than just a functional one More trees, Greener areas in car parks, better defined walkways etc. Needs a more detailed public realm masterplan to set out a comprehensive scheme.
-Incorporate new green focus in Meads redevelopment site where it intersects with Queensmead by Starbucks Seating and gathering places - public and associated with cafes, restaurants etc Secure Public Art for key entrance to the town centre - Queensmead - linked to access gateways and wayfinding Secure opportunities for open air public performance and gatherings A safe and attractive place - Extending CCTV to improve security and feeling of safety, linked to evening activities and lighting Make the town part of the experience of living and socialising in Farnborough Consider introduction of heritage trail through town centre, linking e.g. paving which tells a story in engraved pictures Developing beauty, through the design of new buildings and spaces, improvements to the existing public realm, and the introduction of public art, opportunities for public performance and heritage and captions.
+Incorporate new green focus in Meads redevelopment site where it intersects with Queensmead by Starbucks Seating and gathering places - public and associated with cafes, restaurants etc Secure Public Art for key entrance to the town centre - Queensmead - linked to access gateways and wayfinding Secure opportunities for open air public performance and gatherings A safe and attractive place - Extending CCTV to improve security and feeling of safety, linked to evening activities and lighting Consider introduction of heritage trail through town centre, linking e.g. paving which tells a story in engraved pictures Developing beauty, through the design of new buildings and spaces, improvements to the existing public realm, and the introduction of public art, opportunities for public performance and heritage comfortable and accessible for all people.
+Change perception so that when people think of Farnborough Town Centre they think of an enjoyable place to visit rather than just a functional and captions.
 Consider incorporating art into new construction.
-Consider incorporating green walls and roofs Develop a "Selfie Trail" or "Selfie wall trail" Slough selfie trail goes live as part of Christmas ceremony Royal Borough Observer (windsorobserver.co.uk) Developing an "Instagrammable environment" Where people want to see and be seen than just a functional The Bournemouth & Poole Selfie Wall Trail - Bournemouth
+Consider incorporating green walls and roofs Develop a "Selfie Trail" or "Selfie wall trail" Slough selfie trail goes live as part of Christmas ceremony Royal Borough Observer (windsorobserver.co.uk) Developing an "Instagrammable environment" Where people want to see and be seen The Bournemouth & Poole Selfie Wall Trail - Bournemouth